Jute industry in Bangladesh: Pre-colonial and colonial eras (before 1971)

 Prior to the mid-nineteenth century, jute produced in Bengal was made into rope and clothing using local hand-looms.
 During the Napoleonic Wars (1803–1815), British supply of Russian flax ran short, and British mills considered jute as a potential alternative.
 However, manufacturing jute fabric in existing British industrial mills proved difficult, as jute was too coarse for the machines.
 The Balfour and Melville firms developed a process to weaken the fabric using water and whale fat.
 In 1838, Dundee mills received an order to manufacture sacks for sugar plantations in Dutch-controlled Java, so the mills produced jute burlap sacks using the Balfour and Melville methods.
 This generated demand and promoted Bengal-produced jute.
 Demand further increased following the Crimean War (1853–1856).

-In 1855, George Auckland, along with Bengali partner Shyamsunder Sen, established the first jute mill at Rishra, along the banks of the Hooghly River.
+Dundee, Scotland, The 86m tall Camperdown Works Chimney known as Cox's Stack, built 1865-6, engineering design by George Addison Cox, a monumental reminder of the Industrial revolution in Scotland, now a Category A Listed Building visible on the city’s skyline.